szze/SpecFlowPlus-Resources/Excel-Feature-File-Format.md

 </tr>
 <tr>
 <td>Scenario Outline Examples</td>
-<td>To define scenario outline examples, start a row with a cell containing `Examples:`.
+<td>To define scenario outline examples, start a row with a cell containing <code>Examples:</code>.
 Use the next cell to specify a title for the examples block (optional).
 If you want to define tags, do so on the previous row.<br>The example data needs to be indented by one column (i.e. the first cell must be empty) and should contain a header with the names of the placeholders.
 You can define multiple examples block for a scenario outline.<br>
 <img src=http://www.specflow.org/media/sfp_excel/excel-feature-examples.png></img>
 </td>
 </tr>
 <tr>
 <td>Comments</td>
-<td>You can explicitly mark a row as a comment by starting the first non-empty cell with `#`.</td>
+<td>You can explicitly mark a row as a comment by starting the first non-empty cell with <code>#</code>.</td>
 </tr>
 </tbody>
 </table>